What the 2018 Hemp Farming Act Would Mean for the U.S. CBD Oil Industry

 Final thoughts on the 2018 Hemp Farming Act

 Hemp cultivation in the U.S. could spell something great for the economy.
 Frankly, it is an absurdity that it isn’t legal already, but at least we seem to be taking a step in the right direction.
-With hemp possessing such commercial, economic, and nutritional benefits, it would be very logical to legalize cultivation of the plant.
+With hemp possessing such commercial, economic, and nutritional advantages, it would be very logical to legalize the cultivation of the plant.

 If, or when, President Trump signs on the Act, it will certainly be a momentous day for the hemp – and the CBD – industry.